RWaltersMA/MongoDB_AGeneralPurposeDB/README.md

 `db.business.createIndex({name:'text'})`

-GraphLookup needs a single field index.
+GraphLookup benefits greatly from a single field index.
 Create one from the shell using:

 `db.users.createIndex({user_id:1})`